top of page

 In contrast, the circular economy seeks to eliminate the concept of waste through the redesign, reuse, repair, and recycling of products and materials in interconnected systems, biological cycles, and markets (“make-use-return”).

-CIRCULAR ECONOMY STRATEGIES INCLUDE:
+CIRCULAR STRATEGIES INCLUDE:

 The design of long-lasting, reusable and easily recyclable products.